SDzartov/Profile/README.md

 - 👋 Hi, I’m @ShaneD
 - 👀 I’m interested in Machine Learning & Automation.
-I work the field of Insttitutional Technology in the banking industry.
+I work in the field of Insttitutional Technology in the banking industry.
 - 🌱 I’m currently studying a Masters of Science: Artificial intelligence and Machine Learning.
 - 💞️ I’m looking to collaborate on web-based automation tools.
 - 📫 I'm open to take ideas and help out on projects on Github, don't be afraid to ask.